 Training and experience

-ICS pharmacists have an average of over 7 years of post graduate clinical practice experience, and take a proactive approach to continuing professional development.
-ICS invests heavily in job-related learning, service-specific training, field visits undertaken by senior clinical staff, and the commissioning of external post-graduate development courses where appropriate.
+Interface pharmacists have an average of over 7 years of post graduate clinical practice experience, and take a proactive approach to continuing professional development.
+Interface invests heavily in job-related learning, service-specific training, field visits undertaken by senior clinical staff, and the commissioning of external post-graduate development courses where appropriate.